authordottle/MultithreadsWithCustomizedSemaphore/Readme.txt

 Objectives:
 1. Acquire familiarity with using POSIX thread management primitives.
 2. How to write POSIX thread programs and communicate through shared memory.
+(Since this proj is not required to use shared memory, all codes related to shared memory are commented. )

 Problem Statement:
 Write a POSIX program.